 This response includes the release of antibodies and proteins, as well as increased blood flow to the damaged area.
-The whole process usually lasts for a few hours or days in the case of acute inflammation.
+In the case of acute inflammation — like getting a cut on your knee or dealing with a cold — the whole process usually lasts for a few hours or a few days.

-Read on to learn more about chronic inflammation, including common causes and foods that fight it.
+Read on to learn more about chronic inflammation, including common causes and foods that may be able to help fight it.

-Acute inflammation often causes noticeable symptoms, such as pain, redness, or swelling.
-But chronic inflammation symptoms are usually subtler.
+Acute inflammation often causes noticeable symptoms, like pain, redness, or swelling.
+But chronic inflammation symptoms are usually much more subtle.
 This makes them easy to overlook.